 - The vast majority of the signs at train stations, airports, roads, etc are translated.
 Overall be patient if you are in a situation where you need to ask for advice or directions.
 Japanese people are very nice and polite and will do their best to help.

 - Learning some key phrases, words, etc would help.
 Other than saying “Hi” and “Thank you” in Japanese we did not know much else and we were just fine so do not spend too much time on this.

 - Luggage storage.
 Most hotels would let you store your luggage with them.
 Most of the train stations have plenty of lockers for luggage storage.

 - Japan is a cash society.
 The local currency is the “yen”.
 Credit cards are not accepted in many places.
-Many of the mid and high-level restaurants, taxies, hotel as well as the 7-Eleven convenience stores do accept credit cards.
+Many of the mid and high-level restaurants, taxies, hotels as well as 7-Eleven convenience stores do accept credit cards.
 We carried cash with us consistently.

 - Bring cash with you.
 We never carried more than $500.00 with us and when we ran out we just used an ATM.
 There are plenty of ATMs at airports, train and metro stations, etc. Overall we never had a problem finding one to get cash out.